RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 ## What data are required for this app to run?

-- A tab separated file containing information from a GWAS study.
+- A tab separated file containing information from a GWAS study (generated as output from plato).
 - A database file compatible with sqlite3.
 There are recommended database files that are suggested on the platform UI.

 **Note: App works with Human genome build 37 only**